alizargham10/DesignDrivenProject-ali-omar/README.md

 The GPS Tracking flow was a progress made by “nygma2004” and was published the NodeRed Flows Library.
 This GPS tracking solution was developed mainly to work with a custom Android app which sends GSP data over email.
 This flow reads GPS tracks from the attachment of the email and stores it in SQL database and displays it in a map in the Dashboard.
 The user can store logs for multiple users, display data based on date, split the logs to different tracks.
 However, since we imported our live data by means of MQTT streaming protocol, this flow wouldn’t work to our purpose.
 It is then become necessary to change the code so as to import our Latitude and Longitude data via MQTT Broker and not by Gmail which was intended originally by the Flow’s developer.

-We then made a short development in the code to flow.get “lat” and “lon”, refereeing to latitude and longitude, respectively.
+We then made a short development in the code to flow.get “lat” and “lon”, refering to latitude and longitude, respectively.
 Moreover line 4 gets the values for decibels and displays them on the map when the user right clicks on the circle denoting the source of noise’s location.
-This circle was set in line 5 with designated radius and color as shown below:
+This circle was set in line 5 with designated radius and colour as shown below:

 ![function node](https://github.com/alizargham10/DesignDrivenProject-ali-omar/blob/main/media/4.png)